junxit/us-congress-bills-116/bill.md

   - **(1)** *In general* For purposes of section 244 of the Immigration and Nationality Act (8 U.S.C.
 1254a), Hong Kong shall be treated as if it had been designated under subsection (b)(1)(C) of that section, subject to the provisions of this section.
   - **(2)** *Period of designation* The initial period of the designation referred to in paragraph (1) shall be for the 18-month period beginning on the date of enactment of this Act.
 - **(b)** *Aliens eligible* As a result of the designation made under subsection (a), an alien is deemed to satisfy the requirements under paragraph (1) of section 244(c) of the Immigration and Nationality Act (8 U.S.C.
 1254a(c)), subject to paragraph (3) of such section, if the alien—
-  - **(1)** was a lawful permanent resident of Hong Kong at the time such individual arrived into the United States and is a national of the PRC;
+  - **(1)** was a permanent resident of Hong Kong at the time such individual arrived into the United States and is a national of the PRC (or in the case of an individual having no nationality, is a person who last habitually resided in Hong Kong);
   - **(2)** has been continuously physically present in the United States since the date of the enactment of this Act;
   - **(3)** is admissible as an immigrant, except as otherwise provided in paragraph (2)(A) of such section, and is not ineligible for temporary protected status under paragraph (2)(B) of such section; and
   - **(4)** registers for temporary protected status in a manner established by the Secretary of Homeland Security.